uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/usability-heuristics.md

 {panel end}

 The following interface is from a bank system for paying another person.
-Suppose you get an email asking someone to pay you $1699.50 for a used car; try entering "$1699.50" into the box.
+Suppose you send an email asking someone to pay you $1699.50 for a used car; try entering "$1699.50" into the box.

 {interactive slug="payment-interface" type="in-page"}